-- The liabilities of the District exceeded its assets at the close of the fiscal year ended September 30, 2008 resulting in a net asset deficit balance of (\$11,136,428).
-Of this amount, \$354,303 is unrestricted net assets which may be used to meet the District's ongoing obligations. - The change in the District's total net assets in comparison with the prior year was (\$9,929,611), a decrease.
-The majority of the decrease is attributable to the conveyance of capital assets from the District to others for ownership and maintenance.
-The key components of the District's net assets and change in net assets are reflected in the table in the government-wide financial analysis section. - At September 30, 2008, the District's governmental funds reported combined ending fund balances of \$3,807,317, an increase of \$47,747 in comparison with the prior year.
-Of the total fund balance, \$3,453,545 is reserved for debt service, capital projects, and other items; and \$353,772 is unreserved and available for spending at the District's discretion.
+- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net asset balance of \$(11,039,046). - The change in the District's total net assets in comparison with the prior fiscal year was \$97,382, an increase.
+The key components of the District's net assets and change in net assets are reflected in the table in the government-wide financial statements analysis section. - At September 30, 2009, the District's governmental funds reported combined ending fund balances of \$3,766,330, a decrease of (\$40,987) in comparison with the prior year.
+Of the total fund balance, a portion is reserved for debt service and other items and the remainder is unreserved which is available for spending at the District's discretion.